 When an Alternative to an Unsecured Business Loan Is Better

-You should consider an alternative to an unsecured business loan if you have larger funding needs or need longer repayment terms.
+Consider an alternative to an unsecured business loan if you have larger funding needs or need longer repayment terms.
 This will save you money in the long run due to the lower interest rates and allow you to manage your cash flow better.
-Additionally, if you can wait 30-90 days to get funded consider an SBA 7(a) loan for the best rates and higher loan limits.
+Additionally, if you can wait 30 to 90 days to get funded, consider a Small Business Administration (SBA) 7(a) loan for the best rates and higher loan limits.

 2. Consider the Unsecured Business Loan Costs & Terms

-The costs of an unsecured loan will typically range from 9.99% to 100%+ APR, which is higher than most traditional secured loans.
+The costs of an unsecured loan typically will range from 9% to 100% or more APR, which is higher than most traditional secured loans.
 Your APR will vary depending on the origination fee, interest rate charged, and the total length of repayment for your loan.
-Although an unsecured loan is more expensive than a traditional loan, it is typically lower than a merchant cash advance, which can exceed 200% APR.

 The typical costs and terms of an unsecured business loan are:

-- Expected APR: 9.99% to 100%+ APR; your rates will vary depending on the type of financing you use, your personal credit score, and your business fundamentals like sales, growth, and customer retention
+- Expected APR: 9% to 100% or more APR; your rates will vary depending on the type of financing you use, your personal credit score, and your business fundamentals like sales, growth, and customer retention

 - Repayment term: One month to three years